Axios-Engineering/EclipseGruntPlugin/README.md

 INSTALLATION (Eclipse Experts):

 An eclipse update site archive can be found at releng/com.axiosengineering.grunt.ui.update.site.zip.
 Install the single feature provided in this update site.
+(NB: Ensure that "Group items by cagtegory" is not checked)

 INSTALLATION (Detailed Instructions):